 Apart from writing and teaching, Gayathri has also worked as a television producer, an assistant director on feature films, a screenwriter, a bookseller, a content writer, and a director of an independent media company.

-Gayathri received the RK Narayan Award from the Booksellers and Publishers Association of South India at the Chennai Book Fair 2019.
+Gayathri received the RK Narayan Award from the Booksellers and Publishers Association of South India in 2019.
 She was the Charles Wallace Writing Fellow at the University of Stirling, Scotland, 2020.